 - 4.1.
-The Commissioner must comply with the duties and obligations prescribed by the School Board's By-Laws and Policies, and by the duties and obligations prescribed by the Education Act and any other applicable legislation. - 4.2.
-The Commissioner must act within the scope of the functions and powers conferred by the Education Act. - 4.3.
-The Commissioner must fulfill the office with independence, integrity and good faith in the best interests of the School Board and the population served by the School Board. - 4.4.
-The Commissioner must exercise the care, prudence and diligence that a reasonable person would exercise in similar circumstances. - 4.5.
-The Commissioner must at all times act and communicate in a manner that is dignified and compatible with his office in order to protect and promote the reputation and credibility of the School Board. - 4.6.
-The Commissioner must treat all Commissioners as well as the employees of the School Board, parent representatives, volunteers, the school community, the public and other bodies in a professional and respectful manner. - 4.7.
-The Commissioner must disclose to the Council of Commissioners any illegal or irregular situations affecting the School Board that he is aware of and must do so with due discretion and impartiality; however, in cases regarding a violation of the present Code of Ethics, a Commissioner may submit a complaint to the Ethics Officer as per section 12.
+Commissioners must comply with the duties and obligations prescribed by the School Board's By-Laws and Policies, and by the duties and obligations prescribed by the Education Act and any other applicable legislation. - 4.2.
+Commissioners must act within the scope of the functions and powers conferred by the Education Act. - 4.3.
+Commissioners must fulfill the office with independence, integrity and good faith in the best interests of the School Board and the population served by the School Board. - 4.4.
+Commissioners must exercise the care, prudence and diligence that a reasonable person would exercise in similar circumstances. - 4.5.
+Commissioners must at all times act and communicate in a manner that is dignified and compatible with their office in order to protect and promote the reputation and credibility of the School Board. - 4.6.
+Commissioners must treat other Commissioners as well as the employees of the School Board, parent representatives, volunteers, the school community, the public and other bodies in a professional and respectful manner. - 4.7.
+Commissioners may not interfere with, attempt to influence the work of, or give instructions to employees of the School Board for any cause or reason, with the exception of the Director General, without limiting the collaboration that is necessary within the scope and mandate of all committees, subcommittees and other working groups.